jeffrummel/mbeu/src/site/index.md

 ### Structure and Naming

-When considering the naming convention, each level should be named contextually within relation to its parent or parents, and when the names are descriptive, they need to be illustrative of the content/role/function, and not of appearance, so having a block or element named `.cta` (for Call To Action) would be good, but having one named `.red` or `column-3` would be bad.
+When considering the naming convention, each level should be named contextually in relation to its parent or parents.
+When the names are descriptive, they need to be illustrative of the content/role/function and not of appearance, so having a block or element named `.cta` (for Call To Action) would be good, but having one named `.red` or `column-3` would be bad.

 A few common names I rely on for modules and blocks when building marketing sites and landing pages:

-- Heading - `hed`: Generally reserved for the page heading and consisting of an h1 tag and a nav at a minimum.
+- Heading - `hed`: Generally reserved for the page or section heading, consisting of an h1 tag and a nav at a minimum.
-- Marquee - `marq`: Typically consists of a large graphic, attention-grabbing text and a call-to-action.
+- Marquee - `marq`: Typically consists of a large graphic, attention-grabbing text, and a call-to-action.
 - Longform - `long`: long-form article
 - Shortform - `short`: short-form article
 - Supplemental - `sup`: supplemental content can contain